AntFinance/Public_Documents/antFinanceApp_whitePaper.md

 ### Contact Information

 For technical inquiries and partnership opportunities:
-- Technical Support: ant@antfinance.com
+- Technical Support: ant@antfinance.app
-- Business Development: ant@antfinance.com
+- Business Development: ant@antfinance.app
-- Security Team: ant@antfinance.com
+- Security Team: ant@antfinance.app

 *Note: This white paper represents the current state of Ant Finance as of December 2024 and is subject to updates and modifications as the platform evolves.*